hamzasaleemi/notes/Typescript/README.md

 }

 const newVPoint = new VirtualPoint(13, 56);
-logPoint(newVPoint); // This will work too as Typescript will consider this class Type to be same as Point type.
+logPoint(newVPoint); // This will work too as TypeScript will consider this class Type to be same as Point type.
 ```